JoseDLC5/Authentification-Using-Cookies/README.md

 # Authentification-Using-Cookies
-Uses session cookies to allow users to log in
+Uses session cookies to allow users to log in and be brought to a private user page.